Institute of Chemical Technology: Department of Chemical Engineering

 The Department of Chemical Engineering has developed groundbreaking technologies which have been translated and used in the real world.
 The research group of Aniruddha B. Pandit, the current Vice Chancellor developed a method for cleaning and disinfecting stagnant water bodies and industrial effluents from various industries using hydrodynamic cavitation.
-This method was used to clean the Rankala Lake in Kohlapur, Maharashtra and the Bindusagar Lake in Bhubaneshwar, Odisha (a project inaugurated by the Chief Minister of Odisha in January).
-His research group has also developed solid-fuel burning stoves, used commonly in rural India, which cause lesser pollution and consume fuel efficiently.
-Research has also been done to convert keratin waste such as human hair, wool, and poultry feathers into fertilizers, pet, and animal feed using a cheap, eco-friendly and efficient method.

-B. N. Thorat is the current Director and Professor of Chemical Engineering of the ICT-IndianOil Odisha Campus Bhubaneswar.
-He is the winner of NOCIL Award for Excellence in Design and Development of Process Plant and Equipment.
-During his time in ICT-Mumbai, his guidance to the Mumbai police helped in diffusing a major gas leakage and saved many lives.
+Bhaskar N. Thorat, a Professor of Chemical Engineering is the winner of NOCIL Award for Excellence in Design and Development of Process Plant and Equipment.
+His guidance to the Mumbai police helped in diffusing a major gas leakage and saved many lives.

 Department of Pharmaceutical Sciences and Technology

 The department is working on developing newer therapeutics and novel systems to deliver drugs into the body and has successfully translated several technologies to the industry.
 The research group of Prajakta Dandekar is one of the very few labs in India working on developing the organ-on-a-chip technology that essentially mimics the functioning of various organs on a small chip, decreasing the reliance on animal testing.
 The group is also developing novel polymers for the delivery of siRNA into the body for gene therapy.
+The group has collaborated with an Indian 3D Bioprinting startup Avay Biosciences to 3D print skin tissue which can be used for the treatment of severe burns, and can also be used for toxicological screening of drugs.
+Her group is also currently working on developing various 3D-printed pharmaceutical dosage forms such as gummies and controlled-release tablets.

-In 2013, Vandana Patravale from the department was awarded $100,000 from the Bill and Melinda Gates Foundation for the development of an eco-friendly nano-vaccine for nasal immunization against brucellosis.
+In 2013, Vandana Patravale from the department was awarded $100,000 from the Bill and Melinda Gates Foundation for the development of an eco-friendly nanovaccine for nasal immunization against brucellosis.
 The vaccine was successfully developed and an article on the same was published in 2020.
+The Patravale lab is also involved in the fabrication of drug-eluting stents in collaboration with Sahajanand Medical Technologies Private Limited.
+The technology developed by Patravale helped cut the cost of stents by 80%, and these stents are being marketed in over 60 countries worldwide.

 The department was also successful in synthesizing the anti-viral drug Favipiravir for use against the SARS-CoV-2 in partnership with the company Lasa Supergenerics Ltd.